INFJ Personality: Traits, Relationships, Career Matches

 Agreeableness describes your motivation to maintain positive relationships with others

-Highly agreeable people, like many INFJs, are strongly motivated to maintain warmer and friendlier relations with others, seek to reduce or resolve interpersonal conflict, maintain or increase group cooperation, and control negative emotions around other people.
+Like many INFJs, highly agreeable people are strongly motivated to maintain warmer and friendlier relations with others, seek to reduce or resolve interpersonal conflict, preserve or increase group cooperation, and control negative emotions around other people.

 INFJs vary widely on Neuroticism

 INFJs are highly varied on Neuroticism or Emotional Stability.

 Neuroticism describes your emotional variability and tendency to experience negative emotions.

 Highly neurotic people have more frequent mood swings and a greater tendency to worry, are more easily irritated, and susceptible to anxious or depressed moods.